-Functional reactive programming [9] can also be seen as a dynamic approach to incremental computation; recent work by Maier and Odersky [17] has focused on speeding up reactions to input changes by making them incremental on collections.
-Dynamic techniques are also used by Willis et al. [23] to incrementalize JQL queries.
+Functional reactive programming [10] can also be seen as a dynamic approach to incremental computation; recent work by Maier and Odersky [18] has focused on speeding up reactions to input changes by making them incremental on collections.
+Willis et al. [24] use dynamic techniques to incrementalize JQL queries.